carlohamalainen/carlohamalainen.github.io/_posts/2013-09-05-access-to-water-is-a-human-right.md

 Author: andrej

-There&#8217;s some dodgy thinking there..
+There's some dodgy thinking there..

 Firstly, even if you take the questionable position that water is a foodstuff when we ingest it, this disregards all the other necessary personal uses of water.
-Personal washing, clothes washing, watering of plants, toilet systems, heating, cooling, as a solvent, in medicines, etc etc. It&#8217;s so sneaky to try to jam water into the category &#8220;foodstuffs&#8221; and then to argue that it should be priced in the same way as other items in that category.
+Personal washing, clothes washing, watering of plants, toilet systems, heating, cooling, as a solvent, in medicines, etc etc. It's so sneaky to try to jam water into the category "foodstuffs" and then to argue that it should be priced in the same way as other items in that category.

-2. Labelling the view that water is a human right as &#8220;extreme&#8221; is also a disingenuous ploy.
-It artificially sets up a &#8220;scale&#8221; of positions and then tries to place two positions (human right vs market-valued foodstuff) on that scale.
-Calling one of the positions &#8216;extreme&#8217; is a completely unobjective value judgement.
+2. Labelling the view that water is a human right as "extreme" is also a disingenuous ploy.
+It artificially sets up a "scale" of positions and then tries to place two positions (human right vs market-valued foodstuff) on that scale.
+Calling one of the positions 'extreme' is a completely unobjective value judgement.
 Even if such a scale made sense, one could easily construct far more extreme views (e.g. every person should have as much water as needed to for totally frivolous purposes).

 Calling the human right position extreme is a rhetorical ploy to prime us to accept that the other view is moderate and more reasonable, which it may not be.
-(I say it isn&#8217;t but that&#8217;s my value judgement.)
+(I say it isn't but that's my value judgement.)

 3. Water has a cost now.
-All my family&#8217;s water usage costs over $1000 per year.
+All my family's water usage costs over $1000 per year.
 But that is for many kilolitres.
 A rough calculaton gives an annualised unit cost of about 0.3 cents per litre.
 Bottled water costs about $3 for 330 ml, or $9 /litre, 3000 times the unit cost of municipal water!
 How much does Brabeck think water should cost the thirsty cattle?